NativeScript/plugins/packages/ios-security/README.md

 ---
 ### Runtime Hooks Detection

-To detect if a hook is placed in the application's code , call the `amIRuntimeHookedWithDyldWhiteListDetectionClassSelectorIsClassMethod()` method.
+To detect if a hook is placed in the application's code, call the `amIRuntimeHookedWithDyldWhiteListDetectionClassSelectorIsClassMethod()` method.

 ```ts
 let amIRuntimeHooked: boolean = IOSSecurity.amIRuntimeHookedWithDyldWhiteListDetectionClassSelectorIsClassMethod(dyldWhiteList: NSArray<string> | string[], detectionClass: typeof NSObject, selector: string, isClassMethod: boolean)